FirstEverTech/FirstEverTech/README.md

      </td>
     <td width="30%" style="border: none; vertical-align: top; padding: 0px 0;">
       <strong>Universal Intel Wi‑Fi & Bluetooth Drivers Updater (2025)</strong><br>
       I built a security‑focused tool that automatically detects your Intel wireless hardware and installs the latest official Wi‑Fi and Bluetooth drivers with enterprise‑grade safety measures.
 Intel distributes Wi‑Fi and Bluetooth drivers as large CAB packages — but your system only needs the version that matches your specific adapter.
-My tool automatically identifies your hardware, fetches the correct driver package from official sources, verifies its integrity with SHA256, and installs it cleanly.
-It also includes automatic failover to backup mirrors for maximum reliability.
+My tool automatically identifies your hardware, and install the correct driver package from official sources.
      </td>
   </tr>
   <!-- RTX 4000 DLSS 4 Multi Frame Generation Research (2025) -->